Preview rendering for blocks

 </div>

-The resulting outcome when editing and previewing a block in edit view.
+When editing and previewing a block in edit view, the resulting outcome looks like this.